 So by ignoring them you deprive them of the reaction they want.
 They won’t feel powerful and might stop ignoring you since you are not the weak target they were looking for.
 Self-control is important.

-if you can’t think of any snappy comebacks, then just yell, “NO, Stop It!” loudly.
+if you can’t think of snappy comebacks, just yell, “NO, Stop It!” loudly.
 After that, walk or run away if you need to.
 Don’t do as the bully says.
 If you see someone being bullied, stand up for them and tell the bully “No.”

 You must protect yourself and others from mean girls.
 When you stand up for yourself, bullies leave will you alone and no longer find you an interesting target.